 Taking Care of One Another as We Open School

-If working virtually, how will we remember to stay in contact with one another socially.
+If working virtually as many Catholic and charter schools plan to do, how will we remember to stay in contact with one another socially.
 (Hint: Zoom is just as good for virtual happy hours as it is for class sessions.)